-Click 'Enhance Scans' in the toolbar.
-The Enhance Scans toolbar will appear above
+Click 'Scan & OCR' in the toolbar.
+The Scan & OCR toolbar will appear above the document.

-Click "Recognize Text", and then "Correct Recognized Text.
-Acrobat will scan the document
+Click "Recognize Text", and then "Correct Recognized Text".
+Acrobat will scan the

-and locate any characters it was not 100 percent sure about during the OCR process
+document and locate any characters it was not 100 percent sure about during the OCR